jed/rndr.me/README.md

 rndr.me is a tiny http server that eats urls and poops html.
 It has only one dependency, [PhantomJS](http://phantomjs.org), which it uses evaluate each incoming url in a headless browser window, and output the html of the resulting DOM.

-Having an easy, framework-agnostic way to create html snapshots helps solve two problems in single-page app deployment:
+Having an easy, framework-agnostic way to create html snapshots helps solve two problems in single-page JavaScript app deployment:

+1. Single-page apps suffer from poor crawlability, because Google/Bing are less likely to discover content rendered on the client.
+In this case, use rndr.me to render the `_escape_fragment_` urls that [these crawlers want](https://developers.google.com/webmasters/ajax-crawling/), by [redirecting](https://developers.google.com/webmasters/ajax-crawling/docs/faq#redirects) from your backend.

-1. Single-page apps suffer from slow startup times, due to multiple round trips between the app and API.
+2. Single-page apps suffer from slow startup times, due to multiple round trips between the app and API.
 In this case, you can use rndr.me to pre-render hot pages, so that they can be inlined as HTML to improve perceived performance.

-2. Single-page apps suffer from poor crawlability, because Google/Bing are less likely to discover content rendered on the client.
-In this case, use rndr.me to render the `_escape_fragment_` urls that [these crawlers want](https://developers.google.com/webmasters/ajax-crawling/), by [redirecting](https://developers.google.com/webmasters/ajax-crawling/docs/faq#redirects) from your backend.
+Of course, this is just one approach for folks looking for way to improve SEO and performance when rendering single-page apps.
+If you're using Backbone.js and want a more tightly coupled solution, check out @airbnb's [rendr](https://github.com/airbnb/rendr).
+If you're looking for something a bit higher-level that'll run a cluster for you, check out @bfirsh's [otter](https://github.com/bfirsh/otter).

 Installation
 ------------